Jane Taylour: Lecture tour impact

+Official roles

 Taylour was the First Honorary Secretary of the Galloway branch of the National Society for Women's Suffrage from 1870 to 1872.
 She was joint Secretary of the Edinburgh National Society for Women's Suffrage, one of the first three suffrage societies to be formed in Britain, with Agnes McLaren from 1873 to 1876, and an executive member of the central committee of the national Society.
 In 1901 she was a vice-president of the National Union of Women's Suffrage Societies.

 In Saffron Walden, in 1895, she was Secretary of the local branch of the British Women's Temperance Association, and was influential in getting women appointed to the local Board of Guardians.

+Recognition

+In recognition of her voluntary efforts for the cause of women's suffrage in Scotland, Taylour was presented with jewellery and 150 guineas.

+The Workers' Education Association included Taylour in their history of Scottish Suffragists webpage.
+On the centenary of the right of some women to vote, Representation of the People Act 1918, Jane Taylour featured on the Glasgow Women's Library website with an animated video on her impact as one of the first woman to lecture in public.
+She also was mentioned on the University of Edinburgh Information Services Celebrating 100 years of votes for women.
+Taylour is one of the activists included in Scotland's Suffragette Trumps and educational packs sent to Scottish schools.